programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 This tutorial demonstrates how to create interactive data visualisations in Python using [Plotly's open-source graphing libraries](https://plotly.com/python/).
 In particular, you will learn:

-- The distinction between Plotly Express, Plotly's graph objects, and Plotly Dash
+- The distinction between Plotly Express, Plotly's Graph Objects, and Plotly Dash
 - How to create and export graphs using `plotly.express` and `plotly.graph_objects`
 - How to add custom features to graphs